Focus / Concentration: The Physiology of Immersion

 Why Does It Matter for ONDA?

 We often mistake "busyness" for "productivity."
 The Focus index reveals the difference.
 You may be very busy, but if your concentration score is low, you are spending three times more energy on the same task.
-ONDA helps you capture that exact moment of "Restful Alertness" — where you are profoundly attentive yet biologically serene.
+ONDA helps you notice moments that look like "Restful Alertness" — attentive yet physiologically calm.

 The ONDA Principle